studyathome-internationally/hub/docs/courses/machine-vision/README.md

 The goal of this course is to introduce the students to the basic concepts and principles of computer vision.
 The students who will successfully finish the course will be able to

-* design efficient systems for computer vision for handwriting recognition
+* Design efficient systems for computer vision for handwriting recognition
-* detection and recognition of faces
+* Detection and recognition of faces
-* movement detection
+* Movement detection
-* human and vehicle tracking
+* Human and vehicle tracking
-* gesture recognition
+* Gesture recognition
-* classification and recognition of visual objects
+* Classification and recognition of visual objects
-* scene analysis and understanding
+* Scene analysis and understanding
-* etc.
+* Etc.

 ### Methods